 Once you have agreed, don’t delay in the transfer of data.

-If this business offering you the data is closing, their bookkeeper or sales assistant will be busy with many other closure tasks.
+If this business offering you the customer data is closing, their bookkeeper or sales assistant will be busy with many other closure tasks.
 This is the person who can most easily get you the data successfully.
 You’ll need to be pleasantly persistent to stay on their radar and receive the data before the company is fully closed and that person is gone.
 Follow through on their requests, use a secure server for file transfer if you can, acknowledge receipt, and keep the communication open and professional during this process.
 Check files promptly as you receive them to make sure they open and fields are filled.
 Download files to a safe location and archive all documentation.

 Businesses are morphing right now.
 Is there a printing competitor who is on the brink of going out of business or struggling to serve their customers?
 Once a business is gone or being managed, say, by the bank or bankruptcy attorney, the process of acquiring assets becomes much more complicated and expensive.
 Is there a customer such as a print broker who has changed course and their list is sitting there unused?
 Now is the time to step in and have that conversation.
 Show character, integrity, and a sincere desire to help.
 You will be surprised at how easy it is to acquire customer lists for free or a modest charge.

 Keep your eyes open for opportunities, and say yes to lists.
+Feel free to leave a comment or experience below,

 Keep it flowing, friends!